mmbman/Katagiri/1979-05-09-Diamond-Sutra-Introduction.md

 During the first and the second centuries, most of the Mahayana Buddhist scriptures were compiled.
 The completion of Mahayana sutras – Buddhist scriptures – is classified into three periods.

-The first period ... is the period in which a group of [Prajnaparamita sutras](glossary#prajnaparamita), or a group of [Saddharma Puṇḍarīka sutras](glossary#saddharma-puṇḍarīka-sutra), and a group of [Avatamsaka sutras](glossary#avatamsaka-sutra), or one more group is a group of [Sukhāvatīvyūha sutras](glossary#sukhāvatīvyūha-sutra) – were all compiled during 150 to 270 [CE].
+The first period ... is the period in which a group of [Prajnaparamita sutras](glossary#prajnaparamita), or a group of [Saddharma Puṇḍarīka sutras](glossary#saddharma-puṇḍarīka-sutra), and a group of [Avatamsaka sutras](glossary#avatamsaka-sutra), or one more is a group of [Sukhāvatīvyūha sutras](glossary#sukhāvatīvyūha-sutra) – were all compiled during 150 to 270 [CE].

 The second is a period in which a group of [Nirvana sutras](glossary#nirvana-sutra), a group of [Śrīmālādevī Siṃhanāda](glossary#śrīmālādevī-siṃhanāda-sutra) sutras, a group of [Sandhinirmocana](glossary#sandhinirmocana-sutra) sutras were all compiled, during 210 to 400.